JayakrishnanMarath/JayakrishnanMarath/README.md

-#Hi there, I'm Jayakrishnan Marath 👋
+## Hi there, I'm Jayakrishnan Marath

 I’m a data scientist passionate about uncovering insights, building predictive models, and turning complex data into actionable strategies.
 I enjoy solving real-world problems using a combination of analytical thinking, machine learning, and modern data tools.